gggiovanny/cv/README.md

 npm install -g kiss-my-resume
 ```

-And after that, restart your terminal.
+And after that, you will need to restart your terminal.

-End with an example of getting some data out of the system or using it for a
-little demo.

 ## Usage <a name = "usage"></a>
 If you want to make your own CV, feel free to fork this repo and edit the input